 Waiting lists for Admissions and Normal Point of Entry

 Unsuccessful applicants will be placed on a waiting list in accordance with the oversubscription criteria stated above and not based on the date their application was received.
 There will be a period of two weeks after the national offer date whereby available places will not be reallocated.
 If places become available after this date they will be offered according to the child at the top of the waiting list.

-For cases where the infant class size regulations apply, the waiting list will operate until the cohort concerned leaves year 2 and parents will be written to each year to ask whether or not they wish their child’s details to remain on the list.
+For cases where the infant class size regulations apply, the waiting list will operate until the cohort concerned leaves year 2.

 Inclusion on a school’s waiting list does not mean that a place will eventually become available at the preferred school.

 A child’s position on a waiting list is not fixed and is subject to change during the year i.e. they can go up or down the list since each added child will require the list to be ranked again in line with the oversubscription criteria.

 Children who are subject of a direction by a local authority to admit or who are allocated to a school in accordance with the fair access protocol will take precedence over those on the waiting list.